nachocodoner/simpletasks-vite/README.md

+**This approach is slower than [using webpack](https://github.com/nachocodoner/simpletasks-webpack).**

+Meteor acts as the dev server while Vite is the bundler, using vite build, which [doesn't support fast rebuilds as noted here](https://github.com/vitejs/vite/issues/16104).

+Webpack performs better because it caches incremental builds, ensuring fast recompilations.
+Rollup has similar performance.
+Hopefully, Vite will address this issue soon.

 # Simple Tasks (with Vite)

 Describes a configuration to use Vite with Meteor with the same approach explained in [nachocodoner/simpletasks-webpack](https://github.com/nachocodoner/simpletasks-webpack).